 Have a careful look at where your diamond comes from.
 The companies who mine diamonds are struggling to clean up their act, even nearly twenty years after the introduction of the Kimberley Process, which attempted to stamp out blood diamonds in the international diamond trade.

-Our diamonds are man-made alternatives, which are in every way identical to a mined diamond, except for their origins and eco-credentials.
-You can find out more elsewhere on our website, if you’re interested.
+Lab-grown diamonds are man-made alternatives, which are in every way identical to a mined diamond, except for their origins and eco-credentials.
+If you want to find out more about mined diamonds and they’re effect on the planet then click here.

 Choosing a diamond, wherever it comes from, you will read about ‘The 4 Cs’.
 These are Cut, Clarity, Colour and Carat.

-Clarity – is the internal structure of the diamond, whether it has imperfections (known as inclusions) inside it.
+Clarity is the internal structure of the diamond, whether it has imperfections (known as inclusions) inside it.
 Inclusions are measured on a scale, ranging from Internally Flawless (IF), through Very very small inclusions (VVSI), to Very small inclusions (VSI), Slightly Included (SI) and Included (I).
 Obviously, the fewer flaws internally, the more expensive the diamond.
-Mined diamonds are available in all grades, but you will find many man-made diamonds, including ours, are only created in the highest grades, as we can control the process of creation, whereas nature likes to do her own thing!
+Mined diamonds are available in all grades, but you will find many lab-grown diamonds, and the Ethica Diamond, are only created in the highest grades, as we can control the process of creation where nature likes to do her own thing!

-Colour – which is graded alphabetically, from D to Z, with D-F being colourless (and more expensive) and a faint yellow tint becoming more pronounced as you get nearer the end of the alphabet.
-Fancy coloured diamonds are rare in nature, and command a high premium in price, but pink, blue and other colours can be created as Man-made Diamonds, because the growing process is strictly controlled in the lab.
+The third C is Colour, which is graded alphabetically, from D to Z, with D-F being colourless (and more expensive) and a faint yellow tint becoming more pronounced as you get nearer the end of the alphabet.
+Fancy coloured diamonds are rare in nature, and command a high premium in price, but pink, blue and other colours can be sourced by Ethica Diamonds, because the growing process is strictly controlled in the lab.

-Carat- is the size of the diamond.
+Carat is the size of the diamond.
 It refers to the weight, rather than the size, so it’s possible to get diamonds of the same carat size which actually look very different in size, depending on the cut.
-A 1 carat diamond weighs 0.2 grams, and, if cut as a round brilliant stone, will be 6.5 mm across.
-An emerald cut 1 carat stone will be 7 x 5mm.
+A 1 carat diamond weighs 0.2 grams, and, if cut as a round brilliant stone, will be x mm across.
+An emerald cut 1 carat stone will be y x z mm.

-Our Diamonds are certified by an independent grading process, so that you know they are what we say they are, and the carat size, etc. All of our Diamonds are laser etched with a unique identifying number that can be read with a jeweller’s loupe.
+The Ethica Diamonds we use are Certified by an independent grading process, so that you know they are what we say they are, and the carat size, etc. All the Ethica Diamonds are laser etched with a unique identifying number that can be read with a jeweller’s loupe.

-Any mined diamond is at risk of having origins in conflict, because even through the Kimberley Process attempts to prevent diamonds of dubious ethical origins from reaching the international diamond markets, there are significant loopholes.
-Read more about these on our blog here:
+Any mined diamond is at risk of having origins in Conflict, because even through the Kimberley Process attempts to prevent diamonds of dubious ethical origins from reaching the international diamond markets, there are significant loopholes.
+Read more about these on our blog.

-We have already discussed cost, as far as it impacts your pocket, but it’s worth stopping to think about environmental cost, and why the monetary cost for a mined diamond is so high.
+We have already discussed Cost, as far as it impacts your pocket, but it’s worth stopping to think about environmental cost, and why the monetary cost for a mined diamond is so high.
 This, again, can be brought down to De Beers, ultimately, which has managed to convince the diamond-buying public that mined diamonds are rare and expensive.
-There is more extensive information about this on the Buying Diamonds page here:
+There is more extensive information about this on the Buying Diamonds page, as before.

 Gold is a fascinating metal, with pure 24 karat gold being too soft to use in jewellery.
 Our gold is all 18 karat, with additional metals added to improve durability and also add colour.
 Rose gold has copper added, to give a red hue, and white gold has additional white metals, to ensure that it remains a silvery colour.
 Incidentally, we never produce jewellery in silver, as it is not robust enough.